THE LIVING COMPOSERS PROJECT

 MISCELLANEOUS

 – Two sets of composers represented in the LCP are known professionally by the same name, Emily Hall (b.
 1976, Canada) and Emily Hall (b.
 1978, UK) and John Hawkins (b.
 1944 – d.
 2007, Canada) and John Hawkins (b.
 1949, UK).
+Note, also, the similarity between Michael Hersch and Michael Hirsch.

 More tidbits to follow!